KatsuteDev/Background/README.md

  3. Add backgrounds and change how it should be displayed.
  4. Use `Background: Install` or press the install button in the menu to install the background.

-To modify or remove a path run `Background: Select background image files` and select the path you want to change.
+To modify or remove a path select file then select the path you want to change.

 <div align="center">
     <img alt="update or delete path" src="https://raw.githubusercontent.com/KatsuteDev/Background/main/assets/delete.gif">